 In 2006, Guillem collaborated with Akram Khan on ‘Sacred Monsters’, a piece that beautifully combined classical and contemporary dance styles.
 This duet incorporated Asian movement and spoken word elements, reflecting her commitment to exploring diverse artistic expressions.

-Her farewell performance tour, Life in Progress, featured new works emphasizing her dedication to contemporary dance as a principal guest artist in London over traditional favorites.
-Her innovative stagings of classic ballets like Swan Lake and Don Quixote have also displayed her creative influence on traditional narratives and character development within these performances.
+Her farewell performance tour, “Life in Progress,” featured new works that emphasized her dedication to contemporary dance as a principal guest artist in London, alongside traditional favorites.
+Her innovative stagings of classic ballets, such as Swan Lake and Don Quixote, have also showcased her creative influence on traditional narratives and character development within these performances.

 Awards and Honors